Crystal lakes, jam-packed stadiums, art galleries and IPA’s: if you’re relocating to the ‘Emerald City’, there are a few things you should know first.

 It’s not a question of if you and your friends are going camping - it’s when.
 Sunsets take on a whole new meaning over the Pacific, making even a day on the coast worth your while.
 With all the outdoor sports to try given the glittering lakes, majestic mountains, and long stretch of coast (locals refer to the beach simply as the “coast” here) just beyond your backyard, and easy access to Alaska and Canada if you feel like a bit farther afield of an adventure, Seattle is a dream for the outdoorsman within each of us.

-With companies like REI, Adidas, Nike and Columbia all based in the region, it only makes sense that people here regard the outdoors as much a part of their lives as the indoors – and it’s a beautiful way to live.
+With such an abundance of natural beauty, it only makes sense that people here regard the outdoors as much a part of their lives as the indoors – and it’s a beautiful way to live.
 Many hike hunt, and fish all year long, and there are national forests where you can walk, jog, hike, bike, or drive between glittering waterfalls, mountains, alpine lakes, and even rainforests.
 The clear bike lanes encourage long trips, and the trails of every level of expertise mean that not only are the outdoors physically accessible but that anyone can participate.

 Why stop at a taste?
 Have many!
 For the casual beverage, Seattle is home for artisan coffee and independent breweries.
 Starbucks was founded here, which should give you an idea of the kind of coffee culture that the city has, but while Starbucks has gone big, Seattle has gone small - coffee is a big part of the culture and downtown Seattle is full of shops, each offering their own special take and blend.